nehalsin/holistic-life-management/dhwani.md

  2. Can become perfect in Mathematics using paper pencil or computer.
  3. Some basic geometry on paper.
 Cartesian to polar transformation and vice versa.
  4. Knowing conventions is most important.
- 5. Can have daily early morning sessions of Mathematics till we are in Dehradun.
+ 5. Can have daily early morning sessions of Mathematics till we are here.
  6. Wants to improve memory.
 Shall memorize Gita for the same.
  7. Satvik food is a great saviour.

 ## Father of Dhwani
  1. Has interest in spirituality.
 Radhaswamis.
  2. Does Seva in their ashrams.
 That's how he likes to spend his time besides house and court.
- 3. Grand father lives in Radhaswami Beas since 1947.
+ 3. Grand father lives in Radhaswami Ashram since 1947.
 DoB 1939.
 Dadi DoB 1940.

 ## Dhwani
  1. Will be memorizing Bhagavad Gita as per a friend.